Dynamic import() Code Splitting Patterns for React

 Over-splitting

-Splitting a 50 KB module into five 10 KB chunks rarely helps on modern networks.
+The symptom is a transition that fires a burst of a dozen tiny requests and feels slower than before splitting.
+The root cause is that request overhead — connection scheduling, header exchange, and per-chunk parse setup — dominates once chunks fall below roughly 20 KB, so five 10 KB chunks cost more than one 50 KB chunk they replaced.
 Keep entry chunks under ~170 KB compressed, limit concurrent dynamic requests to 4–6 per transition, and keep chunk hashes stable across builds so CDN caching holds.
+Confirm by comparing the total transition time in the throttled waterfall before and after coarsening the boundaries — fewer, larger chunks usually win.
 For vendor-boundary design at the application scale, see Code Splitting Strategies for Large Applications.